izabelcavassim/Analyses_of_genome_data/README.md

 =====================
 * Background lecture (45 minutes)
 	- What is a VCF?
-	- What is QC and why is it so important?
+	- What is QC, and why is it so important?
 * Break (15 minutes)
 * Hands on exercise (1 hour)
 	- VCF Data management (read, recode, reorder, merge, subset, compress data)